-SOLAS training courses are available for people with Disabilities.
-In addition, there are 17 Specialist Training Providers contracted by SOLAS to provide training courses exclusively for people with disabilities as some people with disabilities may require additional supports to meet their training needs e.g. longer duration of training, adaptation of the training approach and facilities.
+ETB training courses are available for people with Disabilities.
+In addition, there are 17 Specialist Training Providers contracted by the ETBs, and funded by SOLAS, to provide training courses exclusively for people with disabilities as some people with disabilities may require additional supports to meet their training needs e.g. longer duration of training, adaptation of the training approach and facilities.

-On a SOLAS course, delivered by either a Specialist Training Provider or a SOLAS Training Centre, please note the following;
+On a course, delivered by either a Specialist Training Provider or an ETB Training Centre, please note the following:

-- If you are in receipt of Disability Allowance or Blind Person's Pension, SOLAS will pay a training allowance equivalent to your social welfare payment for the duration of your attendance on the course.
-In addition, SOLAS will pay you a training bonus. - If you are in receipt of Illness Benefit or Invalidity Pension, you must obtain an exemption from the Rules of Behaviour from the Department of Social Protection before you can engage in SOLAS training.
-Provided you have obtained this exemption, you will retain your social welfare payments in addition to receiving the SOLAS training allowance.
-However, you will not receive the SOLAS training bonus. - Participants on SOLAS training courses continue to receive any secondary benefits they were in receipt of before taking up the SOLAS training course.
+- If you are in receipt of Disability Allowance or Blind Person's Pension, a training allowance equivalent to your social welfare payment will be paid for the duration of your attendance on the course.
+In addition, you will receive a training bonus. - If you are in receipt of Illness Benefit or Invalidity Pension, you must obtain an exemption from the Rules of Behaviour from the Department of Social Protection before you can engage in approved training.
+Provided you have obtained this exemption, you will retain your social welfare payments in addition to receiving the training allowance.
+However, you will not receive the training bonus - Participants on approved training courses continue to receive any secondary benefits they were in receipt of before taking up the approved training course.

 Also, the Department of Social Protection will restore your social welfare payment, if, for any reason you are unable to continue your training.
 For further information contact your local Social Welfare office/Intreo Centre.